b4winckler/src-lorenz-renorm-conj/README.md

 ```
 You should see a green and a red graph; the green will have covered over the
 blue since R^2(f) = f.
+This is an example of type C in the Lorenz Renormalization Conjecture.

 ## Example: scripting